- Policy prepared by: Andy Smart

 - The Board of Directors is ultimately responsible for ensuring that EPI meets its legal obligations.

-- The Data Protection Officer, is responsible for the consultants’ data held within ITRIS:
+- The Data Protection Officer, is responsible for the data held in supplier and contractor databases:

 - Keeping the board updated about data protection responsibilities, risks and issues.